jay-framework/jay/packages/runtime/reactive/readme.md

 ## state

-the first function returned by `createState` is the `state` function which returns the current value of the state.
+the first function returned by `createSignal` is the `state` function which returns the current value of the state.

 ## setState